alisw/alibuild/docs/reference.markdown

   in a mode where system dependencies are used, we cannot rely on their presence.
 * Use `<package>_REVISION` to guard inclusion of extra dependencies.
-This will make sure that only dependencies which were actually built via `aliBuild` will be included in the modulefile.
+This will make sure that only dependencies which were actually built via `bits` will be included in the modulefile.

 It's also now possible to generate automatically the initial part of the